-- (a) Athlete Biological Passport data for International-Level Athletes and National-Level Athletes. - (b) Whereabouts information for Athletes including those in Registered Testing Pools, as required under the applicable International Standard(s).
+- (a) Athlete Biological Passport data for International-Level Athletes and National-Level Athletes, - (b) Whereabouts information for Athletes including those in Registered Testing Pools.

-[[]Comment to Article 14.3.2: Where Public Disclosure as required by Article 14.3.2 would result in a breach of other applicable laws, the UIM's failure to make the Public Disclosure will not result in a determination of non-compliance with Code as set forth in Article 4.1 of the International Standard for the Protection of Privacy and Personal Information.]
+[Comment to Article 14.3.2: Where Public Disclosure as required by Article 14.3.2 would result in a breach of other applicable laws, the UIM's failure to make the Public Disclosure will not result in a determination of non-compliance with Code as set forth in Article 4.1 of the International Standard for the Protection of Privacy and Personal Information.]